couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 } catch(TimeoutException ex) {
     // operation timed out
 } catch(ExecutionException ex) {
-    // operation was cancelled or a exception was raised somewhere in the
+    // operation was cancelled or an exception was raised somewhere in the
     // internal code path
 }
 ```